dianezhou96/screencastify-test/README.md

 Upon closing the window, screen sharing stops and a new window pops up.
 Edit scripts/page.js to decide how to handle the video.

 ## Testing ##
-To test using Python3, navigate to main folder on Terminal and type:
+To test using Python3, navigate to repository folder on Terminal and type:
 ```
 python3 -m http.server
 ```